What can you do With Leftover Ham?

 This is like a pizza folded in half and pressed together to make a flat pie.
 Make it similar to a pizza with toppings or filling on one half.
 Fold the other half over the top and press the edges together to seal it.
 Cut a couple of air holes in the top with a knife then cook until golden.
-You can find a recipe in 26 Ingredients.

 When we think of crepes or pancakes, we often think of ice-cream, maple syrup, lemon and sugar or cream and berries.
 Sweet dishes for dessert of having them for breakfast.
 Savoury pancakes are just as delicious.
 Make the batter without the sugar, cook them in the same manner but use savoury fillings such as ham, cheese and pineapple or ham, cheese and mushrooms.